-For an identifier declared with the storage class extern in a scope in which a prior declaration of that identifier is visible, if the prior declaration specifies internal or external linkage, the linkage of the identifier at the latter declaration becomes the linkage specified at the prior declaration.
-If no prior declaration is visible, or if the prior declaration specifies no linkage and the latter declaration is otherwise valid, then the identifier has external linkage.
+For an identifier declared with the storage-class specifier extern in a scope in which a prior declaration of that identifier is visible, if the prior declaration specifies internal or external linkage, the linkage of the identifier at the latter declaration becomes the linkage specified at the prior declaration.
+If no prior declaration is visible, or if the prior declaration specifies no linkage, then the identifier has external linkage.
 [Footnote : As specified in 6.1.2.1, the latter declaration might hide the prior declaration.]